-This course provides an overview of the basic principles of biology such as the structure and function of the cell, cellular respiration, photosynthesis, mitosis, meiosis, genetics, natural selection, and evolution.
-Lectures focus on human and animal biology and are complemented by discussions which stress critical thinking.
-Labs are designed to supplement the lectures with hands-on laboratory experiments in topics such as writing a laboratory report, microscopy, osmosis, genetics, and evolution.
-4 credits
+This introductory course provides an overview of the basic principles of biology including the structure and function of the cell, cellular respiration, photosynthesis, mitosis, meiosis, genetics and evolution.
+Lectures emphasize human biology and are complemented by discussions that stress critical thinking.
+This course is designed to prepare students for more advanced courses in biology.